Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

 Looks like the quote request is sent to the management team, we can maybe steal their cookies by sending some scripts with the forms.

-Let's try opening and python http server and use the `fetch()` function from javascript in both fields.
+Let's try opening a python http server and use the `fetch()` function from javascript in both fields.

 <div class="article-code">
 {% highlight sh %}